k98kurz/sqloquent/readme.md

 set either in the CLI environment or in a .env file, e.g.
 `CONNECTION_STRING=path/to/file.db`.
-To insert this connection string into generated scaffold code, also define a `MAKE_WITH_CONNSTRING` environment variable and set it to anythong other than "false" or "0"; this is a convenience feature for working with sqlite3, since that is the only bundled coupling, but overwriting the `connection_info` attribute on models at the app execution entry point is probably a better strategy -- if using another SQL binding, the connection info should be injected into the context manager (see section about binding to other SQL databases/engines below).
+To insert this connection string into generated scaffold code, also define a `MAKE_WITH_CONNSTRING` environment variable and set it to anything other than "false" or "0"; this is a convenience feature for working with sqlite3, since that is the only bundled coupling, but overwriting the `connection_info` attribute on models at the app execution entry point is probably a better strategy -- if using another SQL binding, the connection info should be injected into the context manager (see section about binding to other SQL databases/engines below).

 Additionally, the functionality of the CLI tool can be accessed programmatically through `sqloquent.tools`.